 Over the course of the program, participants will benefit from support provided by the Office of Community Engagement and the staff responsible for holding its anchored presence on site.
 OCE staff will be available to meet with participants as needed and will be able to provide mentorship, context-based support and provide references to resources as needed.

-Applicants must be registered for graduation, or have graduated from Concordia University’s Faculty of Fine Arts, within the last three years.
+Applicants must be registered for graduation, or have graduated from Concordia University’s Faculty of Fine Arts, within the last five years.

 Alumni of the Faculty of Fine Arts can apply individually or as a team, working either in the context of a particular studio, or using a multi-disciplinary approach.
+Applications from collectives are strongly encouraged.
 Projects can be led strictly by alumni, but can also incorporate other community collaborators.